-- $(P{lob}^{hyp} P{lob}^{without})$ is the reinsurance premium of the counterparty in the affected line of business; - recoverables are the reinsurance recoverables in relation to the counterparty in the affected line of business; - $\sigma{(prem,lob)}$ is the standard deviation for premium risk in the affected line of business as used in the premium and reserve risk shock scenario; - $\sigma{(res,lob)}$ is the standard deviation for reserve risk in the affected line of business as used in the premium and reserve risk shock scenario.
+- $(P{lob}^{hyp} P{lob}^{without})$ is the reinsurance premium of the counterparty in the affected line of business; - recoverables are the reinsurance recoverables in relation to the counterparty in the affected line of business; - $\sigma{(prem,lob)}$ is the standard deviation for premium risk in the affected line of business as used in the premium and reserve risk shock scenario; - $\sigma{(res,lob)}$ is the standard deviation for reserve risk in the affected line of business as used in the premium and reserve risk shock scenario. - 2.5.4.15 If the reinsurance treaties with a counterparty affect more than one non-life line of business, the terms defined above for each line of business can be summed up to determine an approximation for $SCR{nl}^{hyp} SCR{nl}^{without}$. - 2.5.4.16 Where a risk mitigation instrument transfers both underwriting risk and market risk, the risk mitigating effect should be given by the aggregation (assuming a correlation factor of 0) between the risk-mitigating effect in relation to underwriting risk and the risk-mitigating effect in relation to market risk.

-- 2.7.4.15 If the reinsurance treaties with a counterparty affect more than one non-life line of business, the terms defined above for each line of business can be summed up to determine an approximation for $SCR{nl}^{hyp} SCR{nl}^{without}$ . - 2.7.4.16 Where a risk mitigation instrument transfers both underwriting risk and market risk, the risk mitigating effect should be given by the aggregation (assuming a correlation factor of 0) between the risk-mitigating effect in relation to underwriting risk and the risk-mitigating effect in relation to market risk. - 2.7.5.
-Loss-given-default for Type 1 exposures other than risk mitigating contracts - 2.7.5.1 For cash at bank, deposits with ceding institutions and unpaid but called up capital, the loss-given-default should be the value of the corresponding asset. - 2.7.5.2 For guarantees, letters of credit, letters of comfort and other commitments which depend on the credit standing of a counterparty, the loss-given default should be the difference between their nominal value and their value in the regulatory balance sheet. - 2.7.5.3 If in relation to a counterparty, more than one Type 1 exposure exists, then the loss-given-default for this counterparty should be the sum of the losses-given-default of the single exposures.
+2.5.5.
+Loss-given-default for Type 1 exposures other than risk mitigating contracts

+- 2.5.5.1 For cash at bank, deposits with ceding institutions and unpaid but called up capital, and loans to group companies the loss-given-default should be the value of the corresponding asset. - 2.5.5.2 For guarantees, letters of credit, letters of comfort and other commitments which depend on the credit standing of a counterparty, the loss-given default should be the difference between their nominal value and their value in the regulatory balance sheet.

-2.7.6.
+2.5.5.3 If in relation to a counterparty, more than one Type 1 exposure exists, then the loss-given-default for this counterparty should be the sum of the losses-given-default of the single exposures.

+2.5.6.
 Calculation of capital requirement for Type 2 exposures

-2.7.6.1 The capital requirement for counterparty default risk of Type 2 exposures is determined as the result of the following pre-defined scenario
+2.5.6.1 The capital requirement for counterparty default risk of Type 2 exposures is determined as the result of the following pre-defined scenario

-$SCR{default,2} = \Delta BOF | Type 2 Counterparty Default Shock$
+$SCR{default,2} = \Delta BOF | Type2CounterpartyDefaultShock$

-- $\Delta BOF$ is the change in the value of basic own funds, not including changes in the risk margin - Type2CounterpartyDefaultShock is the instantaneous decrease in the value of Type 2 exposures by the following amount:
+- ΔBOF is the change in the value of basic own funds, not including changes in the risk margin - Type2CounterpartyDefaultShock is the instantaneous decrease in the value of Type 2 exposures by the following amount:

-$$0.45 \cdot LGD{receivables>3 months} + 0.075 \cdot \sum{i} LGD{i}$$
+$0.45 \cdot LGD{receivables\ from\ intermediaries>3\ months} + 0.075 \cdot \sum{i} LGD{i}$

-- LGDreceivables>3 months is the total losses-given-default on all receivables from intermediaries which have been due for more than three months; - The sum is taken on all Type 2 exposures other than receivables from intermediaries which have been due for more than three months; - $\circ$ LGDi is the loss-given-default on the Type 2 exposure i.
+- LGD{receivables from intermediaries>3 months} is the total losses-given-default on all receivables from intermediaries which have been due for more than three months; - The sum is taken on all Type 2 exposures that are due other than receivables from intermediaries which have been due for more than three months; - \circ LGD_i is the loss-given-default on the Type 2 exposure i.